 SoundExchange distributes royalties directly to copyright owners and featured artists when provided with the information necessary to effectuate payment.
 SoundExchange may also distribute royalties to featured artists pursuant to reciprocal payment agreements with foreign collecting societies.
 For example, SoundExchange may pay the Dutch collecting organization all of the royalties due the featured artists who have designated the Dutch organization to collect U.S. statutory royalties on their behalf.
-SoundExchange may also pay a portion of a featured artist's royalties to a third party under a letter of direction.
+SoundExchange may also pay a portion of a featured artist's royalties to a third party under a letter of direction if the featured artist has specifically authorized SoundExchange to collect royalties on their behalf and the third party satisfies certain criteria.

 When SoundExchange is unable to distribute allocated royalties to either a copyright owner or featured artist - for example, by lacking correct address information, inability to identify the correct recipient entitled to the royalties, etc. - those royalties are held for the copyright owner or featured artist pending further attempts to effectuate payment.
 SoundExchange expends significant resources to reduce the amount of allocated but undistributed royalties.
 Under Copyright Office regulations, SoundExchange retains all such undistributed royalties for not less than three years from the date of payment, and thereafter may release those funds for the benefit of all other copyright owners, featured artists and nonfeatured performers entitled to royalties.
-However, during FY 2004, SoundExchange did not release any allocated but undistributed royalties, and all such royalties were available for distribution to the copyright owners and performers entitled thereto.
+However, during 2004, SoundExchange did not release any allocated but undistributed royalties, and all such royalties were available for distribution to the copyright owners and performers entitled thereto.

 SoundExchange distributes royalties on a periodic basis.
-SoundExchange distributed royalties twice in FY 2004 - in June, 2003 and January, 2004.
+SoundExchange distributed royalties three times in 2004 - in January, July and November.